 For ladies, Black pants are your best option.
 Make sure they are tailored well.
 Your interviewer won’t be impressed with pants too long, or too low on the hips, it will give a bad impression.
 Don’t show any more skin than you would at school.
 No mid-drifts! and be mindful of how low cut your top is.
 The interviewer needs to respect you too.
 Wear a top that’s fitting to your form to look subtly sexy but smart looking.
 I recommend choosing a dress shirt that is a complimentary colour.
 This way you will stand out from other applicants dressed in all black.
 Wear flat shoes and very little jewellery.
 The bar owners will only look at you as a safety hazard with 5 -inch heels and bangles hanging loosely, ready to snag at anything.
 Behind the bar can be a dangerous place.
 Try to look like your ready to work.

 For the Gentlemen, Black dress pants are your best option.
 Your top should have a collar and fit well.
 Too big looks sloppy, or worse like a hand-me-down.
 White might come across as too formal, so try a blue or grey.
 Pin-stripped clothes look good on both men and women.
 In regards to ties, unless the staff are wearing ties, you probably shouldn’t.
 Of course, this could be your way of showing some personality, in which case make sure it’s obvious.
 Mens shoes should be black and look somewhat dressy.
 Make sure you wear shoes that won’t slip or are not too shiny.
 Give the impression your ready to work.

-Tattoos, like all interviews except for at the Tattoo Parlour, should be covered and piercings should be taken out.
+At all interviews except for at the Tattoo Parlour, tattoos should be covered and piercings should be taken out.